schlys/Zelda-Game/README.md

     * Only one instance of each object type with controls to cycle through each object
     * Basic keyboard input (movment controls and leaving game)
 * Sprint 2
+    * Collisions and collision handling implemented, causing state transitions and position changes when necessary
+    * Create start room that contains all items and enemies to test all possible collisions
+    * Add all individual "rooms" each with its own subset of objects, blocks, and enemies stored in an XML file
 * Sprint 3
 * Sprint 4